 For starters, your credit score impacts your mortgage rate because it’s a measure of how likely you are to repay the loan on time.
 The higher your score, the less risk you pose so you’ll receive lower rates.
-Creating a free MyBankrate account can help you keep tabs on your credit score.
+You can check your credit score for free on Bankrate.

 Lenders also look at your down payment amount.
 For example, if you bring a 20 percent down payment to the table, you’re seen as a less risky borrower and you’ll nab a lower rate than someone who’s financing most of their home purchase, which puts more of a lender’s money on the line if you were to default.
 (That’s also why lenders require you to pay private mortgage insurance with less than 20 percent down.)

 The loan amount and closing costs also play a role in your mortgage rate.
 If you ask a lender to roll your closing costs and other borrowing fees into your loan, for example, you’ll typically pay a higher interest rate than someone who pays those fees upfront.
 Borrowers may also pay higher rates for loans that are above or below the limits for conforming mortgages, depending on the lender’s guidelines.

 Rates also depend on the type of mortgage you choose, the loan term and the interest type.
 You’ll pay much lower interest rates for shorter-term loans than longer-term loans because you’re paying off the mortgage faster.
 Adjustable-rate mortgages come with lower initial rates than their fixed-rate counterparts, but when the loan resets, rates can fluctuate with the market for the remainder of the loan term.

 Use a mortgage calculator to plug in interest rates, your down payment, loan amount and loan term to get an idea of your monthly mortgage payments and other loan details.